AMD Radeon RX 6700 XT review — A beast for high-framerate 1440p gaming

 Here are some of the key specs of the Radeon RX 6700 XT:

 AMD is positioning the Radeon RX 6700 XT as the ideal GPU for 1440p gaming at max settings.
 If you want 4K, you have options like the powerful 6800 or 6800XT or the RTX 3080.
 The 6700 XT has 12GB of video memory, and AMD claims this makes all the difference — especially in that 1440p sweet spot.
-And the company isn’t simply claiming this will get you 60 frames per second — it says this video card is ideal for high refreshrate monitors at 1440p.
+And the company isn’t simply claiming this will get you 60 frames per second — it says this video card is ideal for high refresh rate monitors at 1440p.

 And that is what I wanted to test.